 SLT, PSHE co-ordinator, members of the governing body and LA advisors.
-Pupils will contribute to the development of the policy through the school council, circle time discussions, PSHE&C lessons and assemblies.
-The school and anti-bullying council will develop a pupil friendly version, which will be displayed around school.
+Pupils will contribute to the development of the policy through the school leadership groups, global citizenship discussions, PSHE lessons and worships.
+The school and anti-bullying ambassadors will develop a pupil friendly version, which will be displayed around school.